“Garlic is divine. Few food items can taste so many distinct ways, handled correctly.”

 - Use a bread knife to slice the top off the head of garlic, exposing the tops of each clove.
 Place it on top of the cauliflower.

-- When the Instant Pot beeps, click the “cancel” button to turn off the pot.
+- When it's done cooking, the Instant Pot will beep.
+Click the “cancel” button to turn off the pot.
 Then carefully turn the pressure knob to the “venting” position.
 Be careful – when you do this, hot steam is going to come out of that knob.
 Just be sure to keep your hands and body clear, and turn the knob just slightly at first.
 As more pressure is released, you can turn it completely into the venting position, and you’ll feel the knob lift up.
 Once all the steam is released, you can open the pot.
 A safety measure on the pot is that the lid is pretty much impossible to turn, when it’s still under pressure.

 - Remove cooked head of garlic to a cutting board and lay it on its side.
 Use a spoon to squeeze the garlic puree out of the paper shell.